-Business by the Moon is sustainable business
+Business by the Moon results in sustainable business

 Female time is a parallel of lunar time.
 Gardening by the moon asks you to grow, to fertilise, to rest.
 So, too, recalibrating your business life to the moon gives you time to stop, to review, to plan, to rest, to prepare, even as you grow.

-Counterintuitively, slowing down and rediscovering the cyclic nature of time allows us to do more, to a higher degree of quality, even if we do it over a shorter period of time.
+Counter-intuitively, slowing down and rediscovering the cyclic nature of time allows us to do more, to a higher degree of quality, even if we do it over a shorter period of time.